thomasorb/learning-machines/README.md

-# learning-machines
+# Learning Machines

-Workshop series on data analysis and machine learning for astropysics
+Workshop series on data analysis and machine learning for astrophysics

-# table of contents
+# Table of Contents

 ## 0 - Python for data analysis 101